What Happens When You Get Whiplash in a Car Accident?

 While many people think of whiplash as a minor injury, it can lead to significant complications in some cases.
 Moreover, the violent head movement that causes whiplash can also cause more serious injuries such as damage to the spinal cord or traumatic brain injury.
 Even if you didn’t hit your head on anything, your brain may have hit the inside of your skull, and that’s enough to cause a concussion.

 If you were rear-ended, fault for the accident probably won’t be disputed, but that doesn’t mean getting compensation for your injuries will be easy.
-The insurance company will likely downplay the extent of your injuries, especially if the crash happened at a low speed.
+Especially if the crash happened at a low speed, the insurance company will likely downplay the extent of your whiplash injury and compensation.
 That’s one reason it’s so important to see a doctor: it not only protects your health, but also creates a record of your injuries that the insurance company can’t dispute later.
 The longer you wait, the easier it is for the insurance company to argue that you’re faking or exaggerating, or that something happened after the accident to cause your injury.

 If you’ve been injured in a car accident in Oklahoma and have whiplash symptoms, talk to an attorney right away about your legal options.
-Contact us today to schedule your free consultation at our Oklahoma City or Tulsa office.
+Contact us today to schedule your free consultation to discuss your whiplash claim at our Oklahoma City or Tulsa office.

 Click here to download a printable PDF version of this article.